Install CU VPN for Linux

 - In the Group box, select Two-Step_Login.
 This is required for all VPNs as of July 15, 2021.

-In the User Name box, enter your Cornell NetID or GuestID.
+- In the User Name box, enter your Cornell NetID.

 Note: If you are connecting to a departmental VPN, enter your NetID and the name of the departmental group, for example, pqs665@departmental_group_name. - In the Password box, enter your NetID password.

-In the Duo (push/SMS/phone) box, type one of the following options to complete Two-Step Login:
+- In the Second Password box, type one of the following options to complete Two-Step Login:

 - A Downloads page will appear after a successful login.
 It may take a few seconds to a few minutes to collect information about your system.